arthurgassner/swissenergy-frontend/docs/deployment.md

 ## Someone else's computer

-Back to the big picture of our ML solution, we need our code to run a remote machine, i.e. _someone's_ computer.
-Ideally, not us.
+Back to the big picture of our ML solution, we need our code to run on a remote machine, i.e. _someone's_ computer, ideally not ours.

 <figure markdown="span">
   ![Image title](assets/industrialization/ml_system_design.png){ width="90%" }